stackbit-projects/lingomap-8b03c/content/pages/support-us.md

 1\.
 Skip this step if you're already in WeChat.
 If not, then:

-*   Option 1: Use your web browser's share function to send the link to this page to a chat in WeChat.
+*   Option 1: Use your web browser's share function to send the link to this page to a chat in WeChat and then click on it.

-*   Option 2: Copy/paste this page's URL and send it to yourself in WeChat using the File Transfer chat tool.
+*   Option 2: Copy this page's URL, paste it in a chat in WeChat, and then click on it.

 2\.
 Long-press this QR code and select Scan QR Code.